ICD-10 Consulting Assessments and Implementation Planning

 We are experts in health care people, process, and technology.
 Through knowledge of American National Standards Institute x12 (ANSI x12), National Council for Prescription Drug Programs (NCPDP), Workgroup for Electronic Data Interchange (WEDI), and other organizations, we understand the ICD-10 complexities and how these issues translate to your organization.

-Our ICD-10 Readiness Solutions, a blended approach that includes ICD-10 readiness span for entire ICD-10 migration lifecycle.
+Our ICD-10 Readiness Solutions offer a blended approach that includes ICD-10 readiness span for entire ICD-10 migration lifecycle.

 Benefits of ICD-10: Summary